b0bh00d/Reactor/README.md

 ## Fire and forget

 **Reactor** is a fire-and-forget solution.
-Once started, if it has been configured propperly, it will start monitoring one or more locations (or "watchpoints") on your file system, and will ensure that any cloud storage (or "remotes" in rclone parlance) associated with those locations are an exact mirror.
+Once started, if it has been configured properly, it will start monitoring one or more locations (or "watchpoints") on your file system, and will ensure that any cloud storage (or "remotes" in rclone parlance) associated with those locations are an exact mirror.
 You can configure multiple watchpoints, and each watchpoint